‘Famous In Love’ Episodes Earn Comparisons To ‘Pretty Little Liars’: Bella Thorne In ‘Real’ Love Triangle

 “I’ve dated people who are like, ‘I don’t want people to know my life.’
 It ended up becoming a problem,” noted Bella.

-However, the Famous In Love star doesn’t stress about romantic interests who don’t want to accept her willingness to share her life on social media.
+However, the Famous in Love star doesn’t stress about romantic interests who don’t want to accept her willingness to share her life on social media.

 “I Snapchat my life, and you knew who I was before you dated me,” summed up Bella.
 “You have to accept me.”